mardub1635/vtml4sublime/README.md

 ## Usage

 1) Open a file in Sublime and save it with an XML extension.
-For instance "example**.xml**"
+For instance "example.xml"

 2) Select words you want to surround with tags